qteatime/kate/docs/source/dev/manual/packing/configuration.rst

 --------

 capabilities *(required)*
-  | list of capability
+  | ``list of capability``
   | The list of capabilities that your cartridge needs to work, and the
     reason why you need them.
-The reason is not shown to the user in any kind of risk assessment, but it's used for store reviews.
+The reason is not shown to the user in any kind of risk assessment, but it's used for catalog reviews.

   A basic capability has the following shape: